DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Photonic Quantum Computing

-Linear optical quantum computing (LOQC) relies on the precise implementation of arbitrary unitary transformations across multiple photonic modes~\cite{russell2017direct,reck1994experimental,carolan2015universal,bogaerts2020programmable,clements2016optimal}.
-One of the most efficient and compact approaches is the Clements architecture~\cite{clements2016optimal}, which enables the decomposition of any unitary matrix into a structured sequence of optical components such as beam splitters and phase shifters.
+Linear optical quantum computing (LOQC) relies on the precise implementation of arbitrary unitary transformations across multiple photonic modes~\cite{russell2017direct, reck1994experimental, carolan2015universal, bogaerts2020programmable, clements2016optimal}.
+Among various approaches, the Clements architecture~\cite{clements2016optimal} stands out as an efficient and compact design for decomposing an arbitrary $N$-mode unitary matrix into a structured sequence of optical components, specifically beam splitters and phase shifters.

-Code~\ref{code:Example of clements structure} illustrates an example of a 6-mode Clements structure.
-Class \texttt{UnitaryDecomposer} decomposes the unitary matrix into parameters corresponding to Clements structure.
-Here \texttt{u} requires to be a unitary matrix.
-The parameters can be encoded into the Clements structures by the \texttt{dict2data} method.
-Fig.~\ref{fig:Visualization of equivalent clements structure circuit} shows its structures and all the parameters for beam splitters and phase shifters.
+Code~\ref{code:clements} demonstrates the implementation of a 6-mode Clements architecture within DeepQuantum.
+The \texttt{UnitaryDecomposer} class decomposes a target unitary matrix into the specific structural parameters required for the Clements architecture.
+These parameters are subsequently encoded into the circuit using the \texttt{dict2data} method.
+The resulting circuit architecture, along with the parameters for the constituent beam splitters and phase shifters, is visualized in Fig.~\ref{fig:clements}.